jmulvany127/Comp_Networks_Project_2/Final_V4/README.txt

 Group 1
 README
 SETUP
 We wrote our program in python.
-You will need to have python downloaded and installed into path for the most optimal experience.
-No external python libraries are needed for this program to work.
+You will need to have python downloaded and installed into path for the most optimal experience.Our program was written in python version 3.11.2.
+We didnt need any external python libraries need to be downloaded for this to work.

-RUN TESTCASES
 TESTCASES:
 SEND A MESSAGE
 VIEW DATA